SCTV Guide

 March 27

-Bob and Doug McKenzie album is Number 9 with a bullet on Billboard Top 200 chart.
+Bob and Doug McKenzie album is Number 9 with a bullet on Billboard Top 200 chart, while Take Off peaks at number 16.

 April